9_Rendering 3D Scenes

 Make sure there are no errors and save the file.

-Then we call the superclass __init__
+and call the superclass __init__

-method can initialize the program.
+method with the shader code to initialize the shader program.

 In our apps, we will be able to override this color by setting useVertexColors